Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements/state-ids.typ

 //   - VSCode implmentation never used the ID for anything itself
 //   - now is a request instead of a notification which returns the newly created ID
 // ]

-// == Decoration Notification Send All Decorations

-// #TODO[
-//   - currently only send some decorations, now send all
-// ]